akiver/cs-demo-manager/README.md

 For example **"8 demo(s) have been downloaded."**

 XLIFF files have the ability to set a "status" to strings.
 By default the status is "New", when you are sure about your translation, you can change the status to "Final".
 If you are not sure, please set the status to "Needs Review".

+Since English is the fallback language, if an existing resource from the English files changed, all others resources languages files are updated and the changed resources are set to "Needs review".
+You are free to check if some resources of your language have the status "Needs review" and create a pull request with the final translation.

 ## License